Ada-Developers-Academy/core-unit-3/event-handling/adding-onclick-handling.md

 - Create a `span` element that will contain our new crab
 - Find the HTML element that matches the given selector rule (our crab container!), which is where we will add our new `span`
-- Set the new crab element (`span`) content to something appropriately "crabby", then add it to our crab container which we just selected
+- Set the new crab element (`span`) content to something appropriately "crabby," then add it to our crab container which we just selected

 ```js
 const addCrab = () => {